James E. Smith Jr.: Military service

 Smith joined the United States Army Reserve in January 1996 as a Judge Advocate General's Corps (JAG) officer, transferring to the South Carolina Army National Guard in the same role in August 1998.
 In 2001, following the September 11 attacks, Smith resigned his commission and enlisted as an infantryman, beginning basic training.
 In February 2007, Smith deployed to Afghanistan as an infantry officer, part of Operation Enduring Freedom.
 He served as a combat advisor to Afghan National Security Forces in remote areas of southern Afghanistan.
 During his 12-month tour, he received the Bronze Star Medal, Combat Infantryman Badge, and Purple Heart.
 He remains a member of the South Carolina Army National Guard, at the rank of lieutenant colonel.

 Legal career

 Smith founded his law firm, James E. Smith, Jr., P.A. in 1995.
 It provides representation to people in South Carolina, North Carolina, and Georgia.
 The firm provides legal help to injured people, including members of the military, as well as class action lawsuits and business law and litigation services.

+From 2019 to 2022, Smith worked as the executive director of military strategies and programs for Palmetto College, University of South Carolina's online school program, while continuing as a private legal practitioner.

 In 2022, Smith joined the law firm of Nelson Mullins as a partner.

 In 2024, Smith became a candidate for a South Carolina Circuit Court judgeship.
 The State legislature voted to re-start the nominations for the seat.

+In December 2025, Smith was appointed by Cayce City Council to serve as city attorney.